ngregorich/nickgregorich.com/content/posts/liberating-ble-data/index.md

 If we push the *UNIT* button on the device, we can see bytes 14 and 15 change but with an interesting pattern

 It turns out that byte 14 is the *units* and byte 15 is what I called the *media*.
-This is a kitchen nutrition scale, so it has a way to designate if the measurement is water, milk, or neither / nothing
+This is a kitchen nutrition scale, so it has a way to designate if the measurement is water, milk, or neither

 There’s one more byte that’s interesting to us, byte 16 is what I called the stable byte.
 If this byte is set to `0x01`, the reading is stable or valid.
 When placing or removing items from the scale, the byte goes to 0x00, presumably indicating that the reading is not stable and shouldn’t be considered valid